Shared parenting at Alert Level 1

 Children can travel freely for the purpose of parenting arrangements.
 There's no restriction on distance for domestic travel.

-Children still should not move between households if they show symptoms of COVID-19, are awaiting a test or are required to self-isolate.
+Children still should not move between households if they show cold, flu or COVID-19 symptoms, are awaiting a test or are required to self-isolate.
 Make sure you travel in a safe way and follow public health measures.

 Public transport is available to everyone at Alert Level 2.
 Keep in mind that there’s less capacity on public transport because of physical distancing so if you can, consider travelling at off-peak times or walking or cycling.
 You should not travel on public transport if you’re unwell.